DamienFr/WP3_D3.2_SARS-CoV-2_NGS_bioinformatics_pipeline/README.md

 meta$Colour <- continent_colors[meta$Continent]
 ```

-Remember `R` can only assess the variables it reads so does not consider categories with typos or different spellings (eg. capitalised and not capitalised) as the same category.
-Very often in phylogenetics we have to spend some time **cleaning up metadata annotations** to allow formal comparisons of sets of sequences.
-This is a good example.

 ### Reading in a phylogenetic tree

-We will next use the Ape package from R to read in a maximum likelihood (ML) phylogenetic tree over the 849 SARS-CoV-2 genome assemblies.
+We will next use the Ape package from R to read in a maximum likelihood (ML) phylogenetic tree over the 596 SARS-CoV-2 genome assemblies.
 Trees are often stored as `Newick` file types, which are strings of text which denote the tree structure (via brackets) and the branch lengths measured in substitutions per site.

 We can do this using the function `read.tree()`: